Has Cubot jumped on the bezel-less bandwagon with the Cubot X18? We find out…

 Design & Display

 I like that smaller manufacturers like Cubot have jumped on the 18:9 aspect ratio for smartphone displays.
-Our hands aren’t getting any bigger so having a slimline phone makes sense with most of the content we consume being vertical.
+Our hands aren’t getting any bigger so having a slimline phone makes sense, especially knowing that most of the content we now consume is vertical.

-In terms of design, the X18 looks much better in their advertising material than in real-life.
-The top and bottom areas are bigger and the bezel-less effect they’ve used is almost non-existent in real life.
-A little disappointing as the rest of the hardware isn’t much to write home about.
-It uses on-screen buttons and due to the high-screen ratio the circular fingerprint reader is on the back.
+In terms of design, the Cubot X18 looks much better in the advertising photos than in real-life.
+The top and bottom areas are much bigger and the bezel-less effect that Cubot have “Photoshopped” in is almost non-existent in real life.

 Screen Tech Specs: 5.7 inch 18:9 Display, 1440×720 resolution, 282 PPI, 2.5D